New York (state): Immigration

 Ellis Island opened on January 1, 1892, and operated as a central immigration center until the National Origins Act was passed in 1924, reducing immigration.
 After that date, the only immigrants to pass through were displaced persons or war refugees.
 The island ceased all immigration processing on November 12, 1954, when the last person detained on the island, Norwegian seaman Arne Peterssen, was released.
 He had overstayed his shore leave and left on the 10:15 a.m.
 Manhattan-bound ferry to return to his ship.

 More than 12 million immigrants passed through Ellis Island between 1892 and 1954.
-More than a hundred million Americans across the United States can trace their ancestry to these immigrants.
+More than 100 million Americans across the United States can trace their ancestry to these immigrants.
 Ellis Island was the subject of a contentious and long-running border and jurisdictional dispute between the State of New York and the State of New Jersey, as both claimed it.
-The issue was settled in 1998 by the U.S. Supreme Court which ruled that the original 3.3 acre island was New York state territory and that the balance of the 27.5 acres added after 1834 by landfill was in New Jersey.
-The island was added to the National Park Service system in May 1965 by President Lyndon B. Johnson and is still owned by the federal government as part of the Statue of Liberty National Monument.
-Ellis Island was opened to the public as a museum of immigration in 1990.
+The issue was officially settled in 1998 by the U.S. Supreme Court which ruled that the original 3.3 acre island was New York state territory and that the balance of the 27.5 acres added after 1834 by landfill was in New Jersey.
+In May 1964, Ellis Island was added to the National Park Service by President Lyndon B. Johnson and is still owned by the federal government as part of the Statue of Liberty National Monument.
+In 1990, Ellis Island was opened to the public as a museum of immigration.

-Since the 20th century
+21st century

-9/11 attacks (2001)
+September 11 attacks

 On September 11, 2001, two of four hijacked planes were flown into the Twin Towers of the original World Trade Center in Lower Manhattan, and the towers collapsed.
 7 World Trade Center also collapsed due to damage from fires.
 The other buildings of the World Trade Center complex were damaged beyond repair and demolished soon thereafter.
 The collapse of the Twin Towers caused extensive damage and resulted in the deaths of 2,753 victims, including 147 aboard the two planes.
 Since September 11, most of Lower Manhattan has been restored.
 In the years since, over 7,000 rescue workers and residents of the area have developed several life-threatening illnesses, and some have died.

 A memorial at the site, the National September 11 Memorial & Museum, was opened to the public on September 11, 2011.
 A permanent museum later opened at the site on March 21, 2014.
 Upon its completion in 2014, the new One World Trade Center became the tallest skyscraper in the Western Hemisphere, at 1,776 ft, meant to symbolize the year America gained its independence, 1776.
-From 2006 to 2018, 3 World Trade Center, 4 World Trade Center, 7 World Trade Center, the World Trade Center Transportation Hub, Liberty Park, and Fiterman Hall were completed.
-St. Nicholas Greek Orthodox Church and Ronald O. Perelman Performing Arts Center are under construction at the World Trade Center site.
+From 2006 to 2023, 3 World Trade Center, 4 World Trade Center, 7 World Trade Center, the World Trade Center Transportation Hub, Liberty Park, Fiterman Hall, St. Nicholas Greek Orthodox Church, and the Ronald O. Perelman Performing Arts Center were also constructed on the World Trade Center site.